jexcii09/appetiser-todo-app/README.md

 ### Step 5
 You can now access the application by default you can access with this url: http://localhost:8000/

-FOR MORE DETAILS LOOK UP TO DOCUMENTATION FOLDER
+FOR MORE DETAILS LOOK UP TO DOCUMENTATION FOLDER <br />
 Files Included: API Doc, User Manual, API json collection